 - Interactive forms: In one of our previous blogs titled ‘Are Contact Forms Dead?’, we wrote about how a survey by Formstack showed that only 3% of the website visitors fill the static forms.
 Users usually avoid static form because of the one-way communication and its intrusive format.

-For example, we, at Growth Robotics, provide white label SEO tool called RoboAuditor which you can embed in your blog with a simple code.
-When a visitor reaches your blog and realizes that there is an option to check the performance of their website, they will be encouraged to enter their email id for a detailed report.
+For example, we, at Growth Robotics, provide white label SEO tool called RoboAuditor, which you can embed in your blog with a simple code.
+When a visitor reaches your blog and realises that there is an option to check the performance of their website, they will be encouraged to enter their email id for a detailed report.

 Step 4: Affiliate programs